jonnyalexbh/serverless-framework-templates/README.md

   * Use camelCase for variable name, naming function
   * Use UpperCase for Constant Variable
   * Use snake_case for file name
+  * Use snake_case for folder names except the main one

 ### License